Sustainable Development Goals

 - Argentina: PAGE has worked on promoting green jobs and youth engagement to facilitate a just transition to a green economy in Argentina.
 In partnership with national organisations, PAGE organized a Green Jobs Fair focusing on sustainable ventures and training opportunities.
 PAGE also supported the organization of a “Youth Hackathon on Green Jobs and Just Transition” that discussed youth employment challenges and opportunities with 50 young people covered by employment programmes.

 - Uruguay: In 2020, PAGE and GIZ conducted a Sustainable Entrepreneurship Training Programme for youth in collaboration with DESEM (a Youth Entrepreneurs foundation).
 Focusing on sustainable management, natural resource optimization and climate change positive practices, the programme took place in October 2020, featuring the participation from 60 young people between 18 and 29 years old.
+The programme ended with a project design and pitch session resulting in the selection of 17 participants that were awarded funding to implement their projects throughout 2021.

 - PAGE Global Work: PAGE has produced a Green Jobs Training Guidebook, focusing on how to measure and model social and employment outcomes of climate and sustainable development policies.
 PAGE has also held high-profile global events, including official side events at COP 25 in Madrid on SDG: 8 Decent Work and Economic Growth.